PLAN YOUR TRIP

 Our customer support team have used their knowledge to put together a list of answers to your most frequently asked questions.
 If your question is not answered below, then please get in touch!

 Customers who experience a cancellation, delay in departure or delay in arrival may wish to claim on their travel insurance and can do so by downloading the ‘Disrupted Service Claim Form’.
-You can send this to your insurance company with your claim as proof you experienced a disruption or cancellation.
+You can send this to us as a disruption claim.

 Condor Ferries abides by the EU Passenger Regulations 1177/2010.
 These regulations should not be considered as replacing the need for travel insurance.
 If a ferry is delayed by more than 90 minutes you will be offered a choice between a full refund within seven working days (leaving you free to make your own travel arrangements) or an alternative sailing at the earliest opportunity at no additional cost.